 But the best thing to do is prevent them from getting sick in the first place.
 For example, use high-quality foods and keep the water clean by changing them regularly.
 You should also ensure that any décor installed in the tank should be completely safe.

-Setup and Environment
+Tank and Environment Setup

 With that said, let’s now discuss how you can emulate the natural habitat of a Siamese algae eater to help them live longer!
 The waters are slightly acidic and warm without having any fast current.

-In the wilderness of Southeast Asia, they like living in rivers that are dense with plants and logs, which provide plenty of shelter.
+In the wilderness of Southeast Asia, they like living in rivers that are dense with plants and logs, which provide plenty of shelters.
 These shelters are crucial because they prefer familiar spaces than exploring new spots.

 If you can set up a tank that best mimics this natural habitat, then you’re all good.
 Your fishes will be as happy as can be!